Postage stamps and postal history of the Palestinian National Authority: Postage stamps issued

 The PNA did not issue any new stamps in 2004 or 2007.
 In 2008 a set of for stamps commemorating the late poet Mahmoud Darwish has been released.

 Forgeries

 A number of forgeries of PNA stamps have been sold, for instance on eBay.
 These illegal stamps include a series on chessmasters Garry Kasparov and Anatoly Karpov and Pope John Paul II, as pictured here.
-The authentic PNA stamp of the Pope is shown above to the left.
+The authentic PNA stamp of the Pope is shown above it.

 Philatelic Bureaux

 Originally all philatelic services were based at the GPO in Gaza City, but since the political split between the Fatah-controlled West Bank and the Hamas-controlled Gaza Strip in 2009 there exist two offices selling stamps, FDCs, etc., issued by their respective authorities to collectors: